RootPrivileges/terragrunt-aws/README.md

 Users are created in IAM within the Master organisation:

 - An initial user is created using the provided username and email address, with administrator privileges in the Master organisation
-- A `terragrunt.gitlab` user in the Terragrunt group is also created, for use in CI/CD pipelines
+- A `terragrunt.ci` user in the Terragrunt group is also created, for use in CI/CD pipelines

 After creation of a user (using Terraform, the console or the CLI), they will need to sign in and add an MFA token to their account before they can perform most actions (including assuming roles).